cpske/ISP/index.md

 [Messages Framework](django/messages-framework)
 </td>
 <td markdown="span">
-Easily pass messages from a view to a template
+Easily pass messages from a view to a template.
 </td>
 </tr>